FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 5. Apply several time-saving load selection heuristics that deliberately prevent the bounds from narrowing unnecessarily.

-Enhacements 1, 2 and partly 4 are formalized as MLRsearch Specification within this document, other implementation details are out the scope.
+Enhancements 1, 2 and partly 4 are formalized as MLRsearch Specification within this document, other implementation details are out the scope.

 The remaining enhancements are treated as implementation details,